 That the Zombie mode itself, or the effort to operate Corona-J in a Zombie mode, was fundamentally unavailing had become apparent with the second successive failure to operate and recover the dormant capsule in a dual-capsule Corona-J mission.
 That reactivation after storage on orbit was more difficult than had been anticipated was finally acknowledged early in 1964.
-On 13 February Dr. McMillan to be operated on "continuous missions" interrupted only to the extent necessary to recover the first capsule, after which they were to resume photographic operations.
+On 13 February Dr. McMillan issued instructions that until further notice all Corona-J systems were to be operated on "continuous missions" interrupted only to the extent necessary to recover the first capsule, after which they were to resume photographic operations.
 After recovery of the second capsule, McMillan ruled, such Zombie-mode experiments as were necessary and appropriate 32 could be conducted.